-- Visit our Counseling & Psychiatry page to learn about the services and support we offer, including our Let's Talk walk-in consultations
+- Visit our Mental Health Care page to learn about the services and support we offer, including our Let's Talk walk-in consultations

-- Visit Cornell’s Caring Community website for more resources for emotional, academic, and social support
+- Visit Mental Health at Cornell for more resources for emotional, academic, and social support

 - Learn about managing stress and building resilience